Class Teachers: Mrs Hambleton (1AH), Mr Wildey (1/2TW) and Mrs Butterworth (2JB)

 Educational Support Assistant: Mrs Shaw, Mrs Critchlow, Mrs Walsh and Mrs Parsons

 Regular Weekly Timetable

-HOMEWORK: Maths and English given on Thursdays and due in on Tuesdays.
+HOMEWORK: Maths and English given on Thursdays and due in on Mondays.

 TT ROCKSTARS: Your child can use these safely at home at any point under your supervision and monitoring.
 You can also check on their progress at any stage.

 READING BOOKS: Reading books are handed out on Monday and are to be returned on Thursday.
 Please read as regularly as possible with your children.

 Download our new Curriculum Information Posters to tell you the important headlines and key information for each term.

 Now let's show you some of our highlights from our 'Circle of Life' curriculum in action.

 We raised this big question with the children and immediately started to think about how many animals there are, what they all need to survive and where they all life.